Bloody Nose, Empty Pockets is released nationwide on Curzon Home Cinema on the 24th of December

-Many of us will have had one or two pubs or bars in our life that became a centre of community belonging and friendship.
-The doors a gateway to familiar faces, political debates, tears and drunken laughter; the bar staff celebrating the creation of an alcohol-fuelled family.
-For me, that place was the Rainbow and Dove in Leicester.
-A gay local that became a second home to me for many years while living in the city.
-Every face offering a familiar smile; every conversation laced with humour and every bar stool occupied by the same regular punter’s.
-The bar staff full of optimism, care and love for each person who walked through the door.
+Many of us will have frequented one or two pubs in our life that, for a time, became the centre of our community and friendship circle.
+The doors of these venues were a gateway to familiar faces, political debates, tears and drunken nights of smoking and laughter.
+For me, one of those pubs was the Rainbow and Dove in Leicester, a gay bar that became a second home for many years.
+In the R&D, every face was familiar; every conversation was laced with humour, and every bar stool was occupied by the same regular punters.

 It all sounds perfect, right?
 Well, in many ways, it was.
 But, there was also a darker side to the joy it offered and the sense of belonging it created.
 Many regular drinkers would sit at the bar from late morning to late evening, with alcohol their escape, their crutch and their demon.
 Here the pub was a refuge for addiction as much as it was a family of support.
 Over many years the bar or the pub has sat at the heart of both film and TV shows as they attempted to reflect this unique environment and micro-society.
 From Cheers to Eastenders, Coronation Street and An American Werewolf in London each has attempted to reflect the ongoing allure and wonder of the Tavern.
 However, few have managed to capture the multi-faceted darkness and light of the pub until now.